SAFETY IS OUR TOP PRIORITY

-The auto glass industry is not heavily regulated or licensed, and unfortunately most auto glass shops cut corners by using less expensive materials and equipment or by foregoing important, but costly, training.
+The auto glass industry is not heavily regulated or licensed.
+Therefore, most auto glass shops cut corners by using less expensive materials and equipment or by foregoing important, but costly, training.
 The customers may not know the difference until they are in an accident and it is too late.
-There have been many cases where people have been injured or killed due to an improperly installed windshield.
+As a result, there have been many cases where people have been injured or killed due to an improperly installed windshield.

-Cick here to watch the video produced by ABC’s 20/20 news show to learn more about the risks posed by auto glass shops that cut corners on safety to save money.
+Click here to watch the video produced by ABC’s 20/20 news show.
+Learn more about the risks posed by auto glass shops that cut corners on safety to save money.

-We always offer competitive pricing and the best value to our customers, but sometimes we are willing to lose a customer who insists upon a cheaper price.
-We could do like some auto glass shops and offer the cheaper price by using lesser quality methods, equipment or adhesives, but we are not willing to sacrifice safety to get an extra dollar.
+We always offer competitive pricing and the best value to our customers.
+However, sometimes we are willing to lose a customer who insists upon a cheaper price.
+We could do like some auto glass shops and offer the cheaper price by using lesser quality methods, equipment or adhesives, yet we are not willing to sacrifice safety to get an extra dollar.